rmnscnce/hsu/README.md

   </h3>
 </div>

-Have you ever tried to use the [McDonald's app (proprietary, non-free software)](https://play.google.com/store/apps/details?id=com.mcdonalds.app&hl=en) while rooted on Magisk?
-I have, and it still doesn't work even if I added it into the MagiskHide blocklist.
+Have you ever tried to use the [McDonald's app (proprietary, non-free software)](https://play.google.com/store/apps/details?id=com.mcdonalds.mobileapp) while rooted on Magisk?
+I have, and for some reasons it doesn't work even when I added it into the MagiskHide blocklist.
 This Magisk module will help you circumvent those detection methods by completely disabling and hiding Magisk and root.
 Not even Magisk can detect itself being installed.

 ### Installation steps
 To install `hsu`, you will use the very same installation steps as any other Magisk modules out there.